fpolar/Vacuum-Tube-Studio/README.md

 TODO
 -------------------
 - save every users every move/paint on the server for easiers clears and redraws and etc
+  - DONE but canvas reset may draw things in wrong z order

 - use just orientation and thick or thin mode to paint from user in one spot